 Big Plateau Loop

-We loved this loop!
+We loved the Big Plateau Loop and hiked it both visits!
 It combines the Big Plateau Trail, the Maah Daah Hey Trail, and the Ekbolm Trail for a 5.6 mile traipse through lively and hilarious prairie dog towns and past big badlands views.
-It was our first hike in the park, and it was a perfect introduction.
+It was our first hike in the park both visits, and it was a perfect introduction.

 Painted Canyon Trail